sasjs/server.sasjs.io/docs/installation.md

 After installation, there is only one mandatory input:

-* `SAS_PATH` -> the full path to the SAS executable in your environment
+* `SAS_PATH` -> the full path to the SAS **executable** (sas.exe / sas.sh) in your environment

 However there are many additional [settings](/settings) you can make - these can go in a file called `.env` in the same folder as the executable.
-Sample contents:
+Simply create the file with sample contents such as below:

 ```bash
 SAS_PATH=/path/to/your/sas.sh